I’m celebrating the fantastic and hard-working craft bloggers that give us so much inspiration and joy. Read on for the best craft blogs!

 The Crafty Angels by Angela Jose

-Why We Love It: At the Crafty Angels, Angela shares all sorts of simple but effective crafty tutorials.
+Angela shares all sorts of crafting basics and simple but effective crafty tutorials.
 She also posts travel ideas and suggestions, as well as helpful tips for crafting in India.
-She creates some unique projects, well worth a look.
+She creates some unique projects.

 The Crafted Sparrow by Rebecca Lopez

 The Crafted Sparrow was started several years ago, in 2011, by Rebecca.
 Previously, she worked in restaurant and retail management.
 But one day, Rebecca decided that she would start her career in blogging, and hasn’t looked back since.
 She aims to share inexpensive, simple craft projects so that everyone has a chance to create and style their home.

 Simple and inexpensive craft tutorials?
 Check.
 Writing with lots of heart?
 Check.
 Beautifully designed projects and photography.
 Check.
 Rebecca has a beautiful site, well worth your time.

 Carissa from Creative Green Living has three main loves, being creative, looking after the environment, and making healthy choices for her family.
 She has combined all of them with her blog.
 She aims to help families by making it easier to find beautiful and easy solutions to everyday problems and still staying healthy and green.